 There is no more powerful time to model and talk about trusting God than when you are struggling with anxiety.
 And I’ve certainly had those opportunities!

 Teaching kids to trust God… when you feel anxious yourself

 Anxiety.
-I have struggled all my life with it.
+I have struggled with it all my life.
 My family knows it.
 My kids know it.
-But most others don’t know it, unless I let them get close.
-Talking about how to trust God in the middle of social unrest and a pandemic pushes me to a vulnerable place.
-How can we teach our kids to trust God in all of this?
+But most others don’t know it unless I let them get close.
+Talking about how to trust God during hard times pushes me to a vulnerable place.
+My struggle with anxiety has been a lifelong journey to trust God in the midst of uncertainty.

 I’ve learned to wear a public face that masks the inner turmoil.
 But the knot of worry in my stomach rarely goes away.
 It sometimes grows to aches or even pangs that have no physical diagnosis.

 And occasionally, sleepless nights when my body tingles with stress as I fight for rest.

 It used to drive my wife crazy sometimes, but she has come to peace with it over the years.
 And I have, too, in a way.
 All the little things I’ve learned to do, including help from doctors and therapists, and perhaps most importantly, pastors, help me cope.